-P. axis Indicator type ID Indicator or key implementation step Measurement unit, where appropriate Milestone for 2018 Final target (2023) Source of data Evaluation of the relevance 3 Financial 11- Fl Payments: certified total amount of eligible expenditure EUR 707,757 EUR 5, 97,975 EUR Monitoring System Na 3 Output 11-1 Institutions participating in cross- border structures Number 3 45 Monitoring System Na
+P. axis Indicator type ID Indicator or key implementation step Measurement unit, where appropriate Milestone for 2018 Final target (2023) Source of data Evaluation of the relevance 3 Financial 11- Fl Payments: certified and declared to EC EUR 5 9,797 EUR 5,013,278 EUR Monitoring System NA 3 Output 110l 1 Number of institutions participating in cross-border structures Number 3 45 Monitoring System

-Priority axis Code Amount (EUR) 3 112 Enhancing access to affordable, sustainable and high-quality services, including health care and social services of general interest 1,503,983 3 119 Investment in institutional capacity and in the efficiency of public administrations and public services at the national, regional and local levels with a view to reforms, better regulation and good governance 1,503,983 3 120 Capacity building for stakeholders delivering employment, education and social policies and sectoral and territorial pacts to mobilise for reform at national, regional and local level 2,005,312
+Priority axis Code Amount (EUR) 3 112 Enhancing access to affordable, sustainable and high-quality services, including health care and social services of general interest 1,503,983 3 119 Investment in institutional capacity and in the efficiency of public administrations and public services at the national, regional and local levels with a view to reforms, better regulation and good governance 1,503,983 3 120 Capacity building for stakeholders delivering employment, education and social policies and sectoral and territorial pacts to mobilise for reform at national, 2,005,31 2 1

-&lt;sup>26 The indicator will measure the number of institutions and organizations engaged in the cross-border structure, which will lead to an increased capacity to develop and provide certain public service or programme.
+$^{25}$ The indicator will measure the number of institutions and organizations engaged in the cross-border structure, which will lead to an increased capacity to develop and provide certain public service or programme.